Moritz Baier-Lentz: Awards and professional memberships

-Baier-Lentz grew up as a first-generation high school graduate in rural Germany and spent his teenage years playing Blizzard Entertainment's multiplayer action role-playing game Diablo II, culminating in a global #1 ranking among 13 million active players in 2003.
-He used a combination of proceeds from virtual goods sales and German national academic merit scholarships from Studienstiftung and DAAD to help finance his undergraduate and graduate studies.

 Career

 Investment banking

 After starting his career as a data scientist at IBM, Baier-Lentz joined Goldman Sachs as an investment banker, and founded and led the firm's global gaming practice.

 During his tenure as vice president, he advised gaming and technology corporations on over $300 billion in transaction volume across mergers and acquisitions, initial public offerings, venture capital, and other strategic transactions, including Dell's $67 billion acquisition of EMC and IBM's $34 billion purchase of Red Hat.

 Venture capital

 BITKRAFT Ventures

-Baier-Lentz went on to become a partner and management team member at BITKRAFT Ventures, where he scaled the firm to approximately $850 million in assets under management and to become the most active gaming lead investor in 2020, 2021, and 2022 before joining Lightspeed.
+Baier-Lentz went on to become a partner and management team member at BITKRAFT Ventures, where he invested into entrepreneurs who had led the creation of video games like Fortnite, Call of Duty, League of Legends, Halo, Destiny, Overwatch, Valorant, Apex Legends, Sky, StarCraft II, and Warcraft III.

+He scaled the firm to approximately $850 million in assets under management and to become the most active gaming lead investor in 2020, 2021, and 2022 before joining Lightspeed.